 Erdoğan’s decade of power has been undeniably cruel to Turkey’s women.
 A 2011 World Economic Forum report comparing the situation for women in 135 countries ranked Turkey 122 along side shining examples like Nigeria and Iran.
-You can download the Global Gender Gap country rankings from a link on this page.
+You can download the Global Gender Gap country rankings from a link on this page (March 2018 update: that link is dead.
+Here’s the 2017 Global Gender Gap report (pdf).).
 Both the New York Times and Der Speigel have less quantitative reports (from 2012) on how women have fared during the last ten years in Turkey.

 A week or two ago Sage and I stopped for some water on the side of the road in Tortum İlçe near a small mosque (mescit).
 A man piled out of a minibus with 15 of his buddies.
 There was not a woman in sight.
 They were at home in Çorum with the kids while the men played tourists for the weekend.

 After a bit of introductory banter, “do you have kids?” he asked.

 “Ah, Tayyip — you know Erdoğan, our Prime Minister?”
 I nod.
 “He wants our women to have 3-5 kids.”

 Ha!
 I had read this comment in the paper but hadn’t had the chance to talk to Turks about it.

 “But what business is it of the government’s to tell us how many kids we should have?
 Couples should decide for themselves.
 It’s a bad policy.
 Why do you think it’s good?”
 I would have liked to use some stronger words like sexist and oppressive, but my Turkish isn’t that good.